jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 FFA_RXTX_MAP/FFA_RXTX_UNMAP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-VM mailboxes are re-purposed to serve as SP RX/TX buffers.
-The RX/TX
-map API maps the send and receive buffer IPAs to the SP Stage-2 translation regime.
+The RX/TX map API maps the send and receive buffer IPAs to the SP Stage-2 translation
+regime.

-Hafnium in the normal world defines VMs and their attributes as logical structures,
+The Hypervisor defines VMs and their attributes as logical structures,
 including a mailbox used for FF-A indirect messaging, memory sharing, or the
 `FFA_PARTITION_INFO_GET`_  ABI.
-This same mailbox structure is re-used in the SPMC. `[1]`_ states only direct
+This same mailbox structure is re-used in the
-messaging is allowed to SPs.
-Thus mailbox usage is restricted to implementing
+SPMC. `[1]`_ states only direct messaging is allowed to SPs.
+Thus mailbox usage
-`FFA_PARTITION_INFO_GET`_ and memory sharing ABIs.
+is restricted to implementing `FFA_PARTITION_INFO_GET`_ and memory sharing ABIs.

+Note:
+-  FFA_RXTX_UNMAP is not implemented in current Hafnium reference code base.

 FFA_PARTITION_INFO_GET
 ~~~~~~~~~~~~~~~~~~~~~~